 This class provides a great opportunity to work in a high quality early childhood program under the guidance of a trained mentor teacher!
 Gain valuable and fun handson experience with young children in college-certified toddler, preschool, or school age programs as you meet the experience requirements for the Child Development Permit and for licensing.
-This class is required for the Certificate of Achievement and the AS-T degree in Child Development.
-(Students with documented work experience for 6+ months in licensed program may apply to waive this requirement).
-TB clearance required the first week of class.
+TB clearance required BEFORE lab hours will be scheduled.
+Appointments will begin 2 weeks prior to class.
 SC